Rugrats: Studio Tour

-Rugrats: Studio Tour is a 1999 PlayStation game based on the Nickelodeon television series Rugrats developed by n-Space and published by THQ.
+Rugrats: Studio Tour is a 1999 action-adventure game developed by n-Space and published by THQ.
+It was released for PlayStation on November 9, 1999, in North America and on December 15, 1999, in Europe.
+It is based on the Nickelodeon animated television series Rugrats.

 Plot

 While on a trip to a movie studio, Tommy, Chuckie, Phil, Lil, Angelica, Susie, and Dil venture away from the grownups.
 In the process, the security guard loses the keys to a security door thanks to Dil, whom he accidentally locks up, forcing the others to venture throughout the studio and explore various film sets in search of the keys to free Dil from an adventure film set before he is harmed by the props.

 Gameplay

 The player chooses from five available attractions in the search for keys, including: